GLOBAL MARKETS-Asian shares firm after sound US data

 Trade data on Saturday showed exports were better than expected, though the official Shanghai Securities News said on Monday the reading showed signs of manipulation as well as inflows of speculative hot money.

-Japan’s Nikkei bucked the regional trend, falling 0.6 percent as the yen rebounded on profit-taking in the dollar following the U.S. payrolls data.
+Japan’s Nikkei bucked the trend, as the yen rebounded on profit-taking in the dollar following the U.S. payroll data.

-The yen traded at 114.07 to the dollar, gaining 0.4 percent on Monday and rising further from its seven-year low of 115.60 per dollar hit on Friday.
+The yen traded at 114.11 to the dollar, gaining 0.4 percent on Monday, rising further from its seven-year low of 115.60 per dollar hit on Friday.

 The dollar’s fall lifted the battered gold price from 4 1/2-year lows.
 Gold traded at $1,172.50 per ounce, above Friday’s low of $1,131.85.